What are the top 4 reasons to teach overseas?

 Did you know that you can teach in a foreign country, in your area of expertise, without having to learn a language?
 To experience new cuisines and cultures and meet people from diverse backgrounds.
 A chance to explore the local environment, and venture to other international destinations….to get out of your comfort zone and have an adventure!

-For over two decades, Nick Kendell has worked with international educators.
-They’re inspired to pack up and teach in exotic locations for many reasons.
+For over two decades, Nick Kendell has worked with local teachers exploring the idea of teaching abroad and those already international educators.
+They’re inspired to pack up and teach in unfamiliar locations for many reasons.

 Not only did I find ancient culture, I landed in a dynamic and inspiring teaching environment.
 Abundant resources, unparalleled professional development opportunities, supportive parents, engaged students and inspiring colleagues left me awestruck.
 I was hooked on life as an international educator.